fsolt/cmcr_book/README.md

-# Computational Methods for Comparative Research
+# Computational Methods for Cross-National Research